-You can read more about us by visiting www.sign.ac.uk or you can phone 0131 623 4720 and ask for a copy of our booklet SIGN quidelines: information for patients, carers and the public.
+You can read more about us by visiting www.sign.ac.uk or you can phone 0131 623 4720 and ask for a copy of our booklet SIGN guidelines: information for patients, carers and the public.

 The Scottish Intercollegiate Guidelines Network (SIGN) writes guidelines which give advice for healthcare professionals, patients and carers about the best treatments that are available.
-We write these guidelines by working with healthcare professionals, www.sign.ac.uk www.healthcareimprovementscotland.org

-We write these guidelines by working with healthcare professionals other NHS staff, patients, carers and members of the public.
+We write these guidelines by working with healthcare professionals, other NHS staff, patients, carers and members of the public.